Yosuke0805/summarize_meeting_minutes_app/README.md

 # Summary
-Application to summarize meeting menutes by gemini API
+📋 (Application to create meeting menutes)[https://summarizemeetingminutesapp-bzha9c2qlxsveh46xmeebm.streamlit.app/]

 # Background
 Since I was involving in an international meeting and had to create meeting minutes in English,